 Because I like to plan my trips quite far in advance I’ve known for a few months that I have enough trips booked to lock up American Airlines Executive Platinum status for another year so, when an opportunity arose to try out something new, I jumped at the chance.

-I hadn’t flown with Air France for years and I had never set foot on a Delta aircraft in my life so, when I spotted the amazing Business Class fares on offer out of Madrid, I knew I had to make the most of the opportunity.
+I hadn’t flown with Air France for years and I had never set foot on a Delta aircraft in my life so, when I spotted an amazing Business Class fares on offer out of Madrid, I knew I had to make the most of the opportunity.

-I have no idea why Delta was selling Business Class fares between Madrid and New York for a little over $1,000 but I did know that, despite my often chaotic flying schedule, I had to fit a trip in somehow – I knew that this could be the best opportunity to review both the Air France and Delta Business Class cabins for some time.
+I have no idea why Delta was selling Business Class fares between Madrid and New York for a little over $1,000, but I did know that despite my often chaotic flying schedule, I had to fit a trip in somehow – I knew that this could be the best opportunity to review both the Air France and Delta Business Class cabins for some time.

-delta-one-business-class-767-018Delta Business Class on the 767
+Delta Business Class on the 767

 The crazy thing was that, because of my other trips and commitments, the best I could manage was a whirlwind 2 night trip to NYC with only one of those nights being in a hotel (the other in a plane).
 I would be on the ground in New York for less than 24 hours.